January 11, 2022

 Cancer is a condition in which some cells grow abnormally, divide quickly, and spread to other parts of the body.
 It can begin practically anywhere in the trillions of cells that make up the human body.
 According to the National Cancer Institute, there are over 100 malignancies that originate from various cell types, and these malignancies are found in different body organs.
 Research is still being done to help comprehend and treat these varied conditions.

 Cancer treatment and medications have evolved, as time and technology have progressed.
 In recent years, we've seen various approaches that work to enable healing.
 One such approach today is personalized cancer treatment.
 Let us delve deeper into its details:

 Cancer may have a variety of inherited causes.
 Over the last decade, it has been increasingly obvious that no two individuals' cancers are precisely the same, and even generic therapies like chemotherapy and radiation may have varying outcomes.
-Cancer's inherent diversity has led to more people opting for PPM (Precision and Personalized Medicines), and this trend is steadily increasing.
+The inherent diversity of this disease has led to more people opting for PPM (Precision and Personalized Medicines), and this trend is steadily increasing.

 PPM ensures that your medical treatment is tailored to your genetics and specific condition.
-Genes are the instructions that tell your body's cells how to improve and evolve.
+Genes are instructions that tell your body's cells how to improve and evolve.
 Many cancers are linked to or affected by individual genes.
-Personalized Medicine studies how a certain gene mutation may influence a person's risk of developing cancer.
-It can also reveal how their genes may influence cancer treatment if they already have the disease.
+Personalized Medicine studies how a certain gene mutation may influence a person's risk of developing this disease.
+It can also reveal how their genes may influence the treatment process if they already have the disease.